GitForTest3141592/TestLab/pages/SDiag_docs.md

   <img src="{{ '/assets/images/SDiag_Figure_1.png' | relative_url }}" alt="Standard TokaLab Diagnostics setup" width="100%"/>
 </p>

+The configuration provided by TokaLab is denoted as "Configuration 1."
+It is characterized by the quantities shown in Figure 1, where each measurement is Gaussian distributed with noise having a standard deviation of 10% of the standard deviation of measurements of the same kind (but ideal values are always accessible in the "ideal" substructure of each diagnostic structure).
+Each user can add their own configuration by varying the number of diagnostics, their location, and their measurement uncertainty.
+In this document, a brief comment on the code is first provided, and the TokaLab configuration for diagnostics is shown.
+Examples are then presented to demonstrate how to change the hyperparameters.
+It is first necessary to load an equilibrium (available through the execution of Main_Equilibrium.mat, for which users can find documentation in the dedicated section) and the file containing information on the geometry.
+For the provided configuration, magnetic diagnostics data are loaded through MATLAB files.
+These files contain information about the location of the coils and, for pick-up coils, information on their unit vector describing the coils' orientation.
+Each diagnostic is then treated within a specific code section.
+Users can change the location or number of diagnostics by loading a file containing the desired information of this type and then adding another else if condition (with configuration == i, i > 1), copying the content of the first case and modifying the noise level, for example.
+For Thomson Scattering and Interferometer-Polarimeter, no file needs to be loaded before running the code.
+However, information related to the position of the diagnostics can be changed in the ThomsonScattering.m or InterferometerPolarimeter.m functions in the very first lines.

 ### EXAMPLE 1: SOLVE AN ITER-LIKE CONFIGURATION

 First steps require to define essential geometrical and plasma parameters of your configuration.